smart-data-models/dataModel.Transportation/BikeHireDockingStation/doc/spec.md

 ## List of properties

 - `address`: The mailing address  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `availableBikeNumber`: The number of bikes available in the bike hire docking station to be hired by users  - `contactPoint`: Bike hire service contact point  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description`: A description of this item  - `freeSlotNumber`: The number of slots available for returning and parking bikes.
-It must lower or equal than `totalSlotNumber`  - `id`: Unique identifier of the entity  - `location`:   - `name`: The name of this item.  - `openingHours`: Opening hours of the docking station  - `outOfServiceSlotNumber`: The number of slots that are out of order and cannot be used to hire or park a bike.
+It must lower or equal than `totalSlotNumber`  - `id`: Unique identifier of the entity  - `location`: Geojson reference to the item.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name`: The name of this item.  - `openingHours`: Opening hours of the docking station  - `outOfServiceSlotNumber`: The number of slots that are out of order and cannot be used to hire or park a bike.
 It must lower or equal than `totalSlotNumber`  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `provider`: Bike hire service provider  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `status`: Status of the bike hire docking station.
 Enum:'working, outOfService, withIncidence, full, almostFull, empty, almostEmpty'.
 Or any other application specific.  - `totalSlotNumber`: The total number of slots offered by this bike docking station  - `type`: NGSI Entity type.
 It has to be BikeHireDockingStation
 Required properties
 - `id`  - `type`
 Many cities provide a bike hiring system for citizens.
 These can hire a bike base on different types of subscriptions.
 A bike hire docking station where subscribed users can hire and return a bike.
 It provides data about its main features and availability of bikes and free slots.